First American is a financial services company that provides title insurance and settlement services to the real estate and mortgage industries.

 - Design Systems Design

 - Front-End Development

-I am a primary contributor and maintainer of the Ignite Design System, including the Figma UI Kit, Angular component library, and documentation.
-Using a common language, I help bridge communication and knowledge between the product designers and engineers.
+As the main design and code contributor and maintainer of the Ignite Design System, which comprises of the Figma UI Kit, Angular component library, and documentation, I facilitated communication and knowledge exchange between the product designers and engineers.